justacalico/finar/README.md

 ## AI Contributing
 If you use AI please

-- Prompt over MR | If you are gonna vibecode a feature submit a new Issue with the prompt you want instead then a mearge request.
+- Prompt over MR | If you are gonna vibecode a feature submit a new Issue with the prompt you want instead.
 However mearge requests are still allowed.

 - DO TESTING | We dont want vibe coded untested grabage.
 If you use AI test, test, and test.
 - Mark it | Please mark that it is AI code it wont be declinaed but we will need to do more testing.